MikeNeuroquant/behavioral-task-demo/README.md

 Being honest about what you'd trip over if you tried to run this today:

 - **Path variables need configuring.** The original 2023 version used absolute paths at four points (main script and `final_accuracy.m`).
 Those have been replaced with `path/to/...` placeholders, so the code isn't runnable as-is.
-If I were rewriting this today I'd use `fileparts(mfilename('fullpath'))` with relative paths, but I've left the structure of the original code intact.
 - **`checkword.m` isn't in this repo.** It's referenced by the word- and letter-spelling blocks in `main.m`.
 It was a helper that compared the typed response against the target and incremented the accuracy counter.
 If you want to run those two exercises, you'd need to reconstruct it as a two-line function that takes the typed word and the target, compares them with `strcmp`, and returns updated `accuracy` and `counter` values.

 ## Context